Moving to Thailand with your pet

 Requirements for pets moving to Thailand

 Thailand does not require a rabies titer test (FAVN) for pets entering from any country, but your pet will need to be microchipped so that it can be easily identified.
-Thailand currently accepts AVID 9 and AVID 10 microchips, in addition to ISO Standard 11784 or ISO standard 11785 microchips.
+Thailand currently accepts AVID 9 and AVID 10 microchips, in addition to ISO Standard 11784 or ISO Standard 11785 microchips.

 Within ten days of the date that your pet is due to fly, you should obtain a completed vet health certificate (form 7001) from an accredited veterinarian.
 You will also need to obtain an import permit from the Bangkok Animal Quarantine Station, which is valid for 45 days from its date of issue.

-The moving process
+The moving process in Thailand

 All pets must be inspected 48 hours before their departure for their export license to be granted.
 The export license and health certificate shall be issued after the inspection, and a copy will be sent to the owner before departure.